AIConf/aiconf.github.io/_speakers/simon-balderson.md

 twitter: psi_mon
 youtube: https://youtube.com/c/WellsCathedralSchoolMusic
 website: https://wells.cathedral.school
-about: >
-<p>Simon has a degree in Philosophy and an MSc in Computing Science.
-He is currently
-completing an MBA in Educational Leadership and has a particular interest in Massive Open Online Courses, adaptive learning systems and the transformative power of technology.</p>
+about: Simon has a degree in Philosophy and an MSc in Computing Science.
+He is currently completing an MBA in Educational Leadership and has a particular interest in Massive Open Online Courses, adaptive learning systems and the transformative power of technology.
 events:
   - type: keynote
     title: Why Machine Learning is going to Eat Your Lunch